-The day ends with a Jam Night featuring the musicians and mentors of Band-Aid!
-Friends and family are welcome.
+The day ends with a jam that goes into the night, and friends and family are welcome.

 If you're a young musician living in Surrey, Band-Aid needs you.
-What types of workshops do you and your peers want to attend?
-Which industry professionals should we consider inviting?
+What workshops do you and your peers want to attend?
+Which industry professionals should we invite?
 What are your thoughts about having a song-writing competition?
-If you are interested in discussing these questions and more, consider joining other local youth musicians and City of Surrey staff to inform the planning of this year's Band-Aid.
+If you are interested in discussing these questions and more, consider joining other youth and City of Surrey staff from Surrey Youth Services and the Surrey Arts Centre to plan this year's Band-Aid.
 Contact email@example.com for more details.

 Band-Aid emerged out of the community.
 Youth musicians want to use their powers for good – to create a positive culture for young bands in Surrey.
 They want to collaborate, work together and learn together.
 Band-Aid is building a network where everyone is welcome to contribute to a positive and constructive music community by acquiring skills and relationships that benefit their development as musicians.

 Band-Aid breaks down barriers and connects people.
 The musicians have continued to work together – planning events, building relationships and cheering each other on.
 The skills and direction gained at Band-Aid have resulted in more performance opportunities, and bands have since performed at Youth Fest, Surrey’s PechaKucha Series, Culture Days, the SASSY Awards, Surrey International Children’s Festival and more.

 Envision Financial is committed to making a meaningful difference in local communities.
 In 2013, Envision Financial established The Full Cupboard—an innovative community-based program designed to raise food, funds and awareness for food banks in the communities where Envision Financial operates.
 With a commitment to raise $1 million over ten years, The Full Cupboard has raised $367,300 and collected 61,797 pounds of food for our local food banks.